 I think about imagination and creativity and its place in our fast-paced world.
 For me, writing is a way of slowing down.
 The cadence and layers of both poetry and fiction are something to savor, to pick up again and again, considering the words and the characters.
 My favorite writers (and they change regularly) will stay with me long after the book is finished.
 These are poems and narratives that bring another level of meaning into my daily life.

-I’ve been a therapist, an educator, a waitress, a medical records clerk, a professor, and a writer-in-residence.
 I can’t remember a time when I didn’t use writing to make sense of the world.
 Writing reveals emotional truths, which are not the same as literal truths.
 As I tell my students, you owe nothing to reality.
 Still, the best writing feels authentic.
 We believe in the characters or in the epiphany or turn in a poem.